 Picking up a card: Any loose card can be picked up by a pair of that card.
 This is usually useful where one of the pair is a low (i.e. less than 8) Spade, as it locks away points.

 Throwing a loose card: A loose card can be thrown at any time.
 When a player cannot perform any of the other actions available, they must throw a card from their hand.
 This card is loose on the floor and can be used by other players.

 Picking up a house: When points have been tied up in a house, or there are many houses on the floor, it is (usually!) wise to pick up a house.
 A house can be picked by a player during his turn by playing the card with the number of the house, e.g. a house of 12 can be picked by a Queen.
 When picked, a house is placed face down in front of the player.

-Sweeps are kept in front of the player with the card used to pick up the sweep face-up, or recorded elsewhere on the scoring sheet.
+Sweeps are kept in front of the player with the card used to pick up the sweep face-up, or recorded elsewhere on a scoring sheet.

 Sweeps mid-game are particularly dangerous, as this forces the opponent to throw a loose card; if the next player has its pair, a second sweep occurs, and the pattern can continue disastrously.

 The end-game of the last card usually has teams picking up the remaining houses.
-The last team to have picked up receives any loose cards also remaining, and the last pickup is not considered a sweep.
+The last team to pick up (usually the dealer) receives any loose cards also remaining, and the last pick up is not considered a sweep.

 Players count their points, remembering to add 50 for any sweeps.
-The losing team deals the next round, and play continues until one side reaches the defined target.
+The losing team deals the next round, and play continues until one side reaches the target (500 point lead).